GeoscienceAustralia/PyRate/docs/usage.rst

 ``merge``: Reassemble the tiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The last step of the `PyRate` workflow is to re-assemble the tiles and save geotiff files of the final time series and stacking products.
+``merge`` is the last step of the `PyRate` workflow, which produces geotiff files containing the final time series and stacking products.
+``merge`` will also re-assemble tiles that were generated during the ``process`` step when run with MPI.
 Tiling is discussed in the :ref:`parallel_label` section below.

 ::